wombleton/gitlaw-nz/acts/W/Waikato Show Trust Act 1965.md

-##### 11

-*   The Board of Control shall punctually pay and discharge the current liabilities of the Trust Board, and except as may otherwise be specially arranged between the Trust Board and the Board of Control shall for that purpose use only the current assets of the Trust Board save and except that the Board of Control may have recourse to such borrowing as is authorised by [paragraph 2][31] of Part 2 of Schedule 3 and to levying as provided in [paragraph 15][32].
+*   11 The Board of Control shall punctually pay and discharge the current liabilities of the Trust Board, and except as may otherwise be specially arranged between the Trust Board and the Board of Control shall for that purpose use only the current assets of the Trust Board save and except that the Board of Control may have recourse to such borrowing as is authorised by paragraph 2 of Part 2 of Schedule 3 and to levying as provided in paragraph 15\.
 The costs and disbursements incidental to the preparation and promotion of this Act shall be a liability of the Trust Board.

-##### 12

-*   Except with the previous consent of the Trust Board, the Board of Control shall exercise reasonable care not to incur any liability the discharge of which will probably involve recourse to the sale of land comprised in the Trust property or to the raising of money by the exercise of any borrowing powers (other than that conferred by [paragraph 2][31] of Part 2 of Schedule 3), or to any general reserve constituted for the time being under [paragraph 13][33].
+*   12 Except with the previous consent of the Trust Board, the Board of Control shall exercise reasonable care not to incur any liability the discharge of which will probably involve recourse to the sale of land comprised in the Trust property or to the raising of money by the exercise of any borrowing powers (other than that conferred by paragraph 2 of Part 2 of Schedule 3), or to any general reserve constituted for the time being under paragraph 13\.

-##### 13

-*   If the Trust Board is at any time or times of the opinion, upon reasonable grounds, that any moneys or investments are not immediately required by the Board of Control for the payment of current liabilities, then the Trust Board may resolve that such moneys or investments be constituted a general reserve.
+*   13 If the Trust Board is at any time or times of the opinion, upon reasonable grounds, that any moneys or investments are not immediately required by the Board of Control for the payment of current liabilities, then the Trust Board may resolve that such moneys or investments be constituted a general reserve.
 It shall be the duty of the Board of Control to apply the moneys and investments comprised in the general reserve in or towards the payment of such liabilities of the Trust Board, whether current or otherwise, as the Trust Board may from time to time resolve, and it shall not be lawful for the Board of Control to expend any of such moneys otherwise than in pursuance of such a resolution.
 The Trust Board may at any time require the Board of Control to keep any moneys forming part of the general reserve in a separate bank account.
 The Trust Board may at any time resolve that any part of the general reserve shall cease to be part of the general reserve.

-##### 14

-*   The Board of Control may at any time give an undertaking to the Trust Board to set aside and apply to any specific purpose any part of the revenues and/or levies received by it in carrying out its duty hereunder or any part of the current assets of the Trust Board, and it shall thereupon be the duty of the Board of Control to exercise reasonable care to carry out any such undertaking and any moneys so set aside shall not be applied to any other purpose except with the consent of the Trust Board.
+*   14 The Board of Control may at any time give an undertaking to the Trust Board to set aside and apply to any specific purpose any part of the revenues and/or levies received by it in carrying out its duty hereunder or any part of the current assets of the Trust Board, and it shall thereupon be the duty of the Board of Control to exercise reasonable care to carry out any such undertaking and any moneys so set aside shall not be applied to any other purpose except with the consent of the Trust Board.

-##### 15

-*   During the annual Summer Show held by the Waikato Agricultural and Pastoral Association and the annual Winter Show held by the Waikato Winter Show Association the Board of Control shall delegate to the respective constituent association the exclusive use and management of the showgrounds, gates, and stands and the collection of the revenue therefrom and from the said show, whether by way of entrance fee paid by exhibitors, licence fees paid by sideshowmen, or otherwise, and the said constituent association shall during any such show in its absolute discretion admit or exclude from the showgrounds such persons upon such terms as it may think proper.
+*   15 During the annual Summer Show held by the Waikato Agricultural and Pastoral Association and the annual Winter Show held by the Waikato Winter Show Association the Board of Control shall delegate to the respective constituent association the exclusive use and management of the showgrounds, gates, and stands and the collection of the revenue therefrom and from the said show, whether by way of entrance fee paid by exhibitors, licence fees paid by sideshowmen, or otherwise, and the said constituent association shall during any such show in its absolute discretion admit or exclude from the showgrounds such persons upon such terms as it may think proper.
 The respective constituent associations may retain the proceeds from its said show and after payment of all accounts incurred therewith shall furnish to the Board of Control no later than 30 days after such show a profit and loss account showing the net profit (if any) arising therefrom and the said Board shall have power to levy the profits of the particular constituent association for the proper and efficient carrying out of the custody, control, and management of the showgrounds.
 In every case where such delegation of powers shall be made the constituent association acting thereunder shall be deemed to be the agent of the Trust Board and shall be accountable as such subject to the foregoing provisions of this paragraph.

-##### 16

-*   The Books of Accounts required by this Act to be kept by the Board of Control for and on behalf of the Trust Board shall be open to inspection by the 2 constituent associations at all reasonable times.
+*   16 The Books of Accounts required by this Act to be kept by the Board of Control for and on behalf of the Trust Board shall be open to inspection by the 2 constituent associations at all reasonable times.
 The financial year of the Trust Board shall commence on 1 May every year and close on 30 April of the following year, and the Board of Control shall on or before 15 June in each year supply each of them, the Trust Board, and the 2 constituent associations with 3 copies of the annual report, statement of financial position, and profit and loss account covering the year just ended.

     Schedule 2 clause 16: amended, on 1 October 1997, pursuant to [section 6(1)][34] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-##### 17

-*   All questions, disputes, and differences whatsoever which may at any time or times hereafter arise between the Trust Board, the Board of Control, the Waikato Agricultural and Pastoral Association, and the Waikato Winter Show Association or any 2 or more of them, concerning the proper meaning and construction of any paragraph of this schedule, or any of them (with any variations, modifications, or additions made thereto from time to time) or concerning the rights or obligations of any of them under such paragraphs, or any of them, shall be referred to arbitration in accordance with the Arbitration Act 1908 or any amendment thereto or re-enactment thereof for the time being in force.
+*   17 All questions, disputes, and differences whatsoever which may at any time or times hereafter arise between the Trust Board, the Board of Control, the Waikato Agricultural and Pastoral Association, and the Waikato Winter Show Association or any 2 or more of them, concerning the proper meaning and construction of any paragraph of this schedule, or any of them (with any variations, modifications, or additions made thereto from time to time) or concerning the rights or obligations of any of them under such paragraphs, or any of them, shall be referred to arbitration in accordance with the Arbitration Act 1908 or any amendment thereto or re-enactment thereof for the time being in force.
 Any reference to arbitration under this paragraph of this schedule shall be to a single arbitrator to be agreed to by all parties to the dispute or difference.
 In the event of the parties failing to agree upon the appointment of an arbitrator within 7 days after any party to the dispute or difference has called upon the other party or parties by notice in writing to agree upon the appointment of a person named in such notice then any party to the dispute or difference may apply to the President for the time being of the Hamilton District Law Society who may thereupon appoint an arbitrator who shall have the like powers to act in the reference and make an award as if he had been appointed by consent of all parties.

 ---